The Sixth Form at Dubai College prides itself on academic distinction, extra-curricular dedication and a strong pastoral network.

 Those who put on the blue shirt for the first time are embarking on a two-year journey of great challenge and reward, and are joining a legion of great pedigree, an alumni and student body that boasts entrepreneurs, engineers and exceptional leaders in industry.
 Our students nourish a long-standing excellence in the interrelated spheres of academia, sport, creative arts and philanthropy, whilst also building their character to adapt to the pressures and demands of today’s world.

 Our students are perhaps best known for their academic achievements.
 With the blue shirt comes greater freedom, an individual study bay in one of 20 self-contained tutor carrel areas and a sense of trust in students to manage their own time.
-We view A Levels as the gold standard of post-16 education and 60% of our students gain an A or an A*, which, according to The Telegraph, would place us in 57th place in the UK league tables.
-A very high proportion of our students end up at their first choice university with 77% heading to the UK (over 70% of whom go to Russell Group universities) and a further 10-20% going to the USA.
-This is supported by our innovative Top University Preparation (TopUP) programme, a year-long initiative that fosters a culture of inquiry through subject-specific enrichment.
+We view A Levels as the gold standard of post-16 education and 81% of our grades this year were A/A*.
+A very high proportion of our students end up at their first choice university with 68% heading to the UK (around 80% of whom go to Russell Group universities) and a further 22% going to the USA.
+This is supported by our innovative Top University Preparation (TopUP) programme, a four-term initiative that fosters a culture of inquiry through subject-specific enrichment.
 An ever-increasing number of our students take part in the Extended Project Qualification, which is a year-long process of university-style independent research towards a title of their choosing.
 Watching their presentations is education at its finest.

 We know that academic excellence is not enough.
 Every single one of our students also contributes in multiple ways to the vast array of extra-curricular activities, teams, clubs and societies, many of which are led by Sixth Formers.
-Our senior sportsmen and women have starred in a range of sports teams, resulting in our award as the best Sports School in the UAE for the second year in a row.
-Our Sixth Formers enjoy outstanding opportunities within the spheres of music, art, design, dance and drama, the countless hours of practice and rehearsal, leading to staggering performances and productions throughout the year.
+Our senior sportsmen and women have starred in a range of sports teams, resulting in our award as the best Sports School in the UAE on multiple occasions.
+Our Sixth Formers enjoy outstanding opportunities within the spheres of music, art, design, dance and drama, the countless hours of practice and rehearsal leading to staggering performances and productions throughout the year.
 Our Charity Committee co-ordinates multiple events including World Food Day, Shoe Box collections for labourers and the now legendary Music, Charity, Love.